 There was one task specified for this experiment, performed by each subject under 5 different conditions.
 The task is described as follows:

-RSVP Insurgent-Civilian: Duration: ~15 minutes
+RSVP Insurgent-Civilian:

 Environment: Urban environment, representative of a middle-eastern city, included buildings, roads, traffic signs, and background features such as vehicles, foliage, etc.